How to Prepare for Student Loan Payments to Resume Soon

 With Experian's free credit monitoring service, you'll be able to keep track of your FICO® Score and regularly review your Experian credit report to understand what impacts your score and to address issues as they come up.

 You'll also get real-time alerts when changes are made to your credit report, such as a new account or inquiry.
-As you monitor your credit, you'll be better positioned to build a strong credit history and to prevent potential negative items from doing significant damage to your credit score.
+As you monitor your credit, you'll be better positioned to build a strong credit history and prevent potential negative items from doing damage to your credit score.